Luis Robert Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 14th in the league.

-- The Dodgers' 4.50 team ERA ranks 20th across all league pitching staffs.
+- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.45).

 - Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (81 total, 1.2 per game).

-- Gonsolin (3-1) gets the starting nod for the Dodgers in his ninth start of the season.
-He's put together a 2.21 ERA in 40 2/3 innings pitched, with 30 strikeouts.
+- Kershaw makes the start for the Dodgers, his 14th of the season.
+He is 8-4 with a 2.95 ERA and 93 strikeouts in 76 1/3 innings pitched.

-- His most recent appearance came on Tuesday against the Cincinnati Reds, when the righty tossed five innings, surrendering three earned runs while allowing five hits.
+- The lefty's most recent time out was on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.

-- The 29-year-old has amassed an ERA of 2.21, with 6.6 strikeouts per nine innings, in eight games this season.
-Opponents are batting .163 against him.

 © 2023 Data Skrive.
 All rights reserved.